JetBrains/teamcity-google-agent/README.md

 [![plugin status](
 https://teamcity.jetbrains.com/app/rest/builds/buildType:(id:TeamCityGoogleCloudAgent_Build)/statusIcon.svg)](https://teamcity.jetbrains.com/viewType.html?buildTypeId=TeamCityGoogleCloudAgent_Build&guest=1)

-TeamCity integration with Google Compute Engine which allows using cloud instances to scale the pool of build agents.
+This plugin allows TeamCity to scale the pool of build agents using cloud instances hosted in Google Compute Engine.

 ## Compatibility

-The plugin is compatible with TeamCity 10.0.x and greater.
+The plugin is compatible with TeamCity 10.0.x and newer.

 ## Installation

-You can [download the plugin](https://plugins.jetbrains.com/plugin/9704-google-cloud-agents) and install it as an [additional TeamCity plugin](https://confluence.jetbrains.com/display/TCDL/Installing+Additional+Plugins).
+[Download the plugin](https://plugins.jetbrains.com/plugin/9704-google-cloud-agents) and install it as an [additional TeamCity plugin](https://www.jetbrains.com/help/teamcity/installing-additional-plugins.html).

 ## Configuration

 For configuration details please take a look at the [TeamCity Google Cloud plugins](https://blog.jetbrains.com/teamcity/2017/06/run-teamcity-ci-builds-in-google-cloud/) blog post.

 The plugin supports Google Compute images to start new instances.
 You also need to create a new JSON private key and assign the `Compute Engine Instance Admin (v1)` and `Project Viewer` [roles](https://cloud.google.com/compute/docs/access/#predefined_short_product_name_roles) or create your own with a following permissions:

 * `compute.images.list`
 * `compute.instances.create`
 * `compute.instances.list`